SillyBluee/SillyBluee/README.md

 I'm a small artist, I'm online almost every day on Pony Town or any of my social media accounts.

-I usually find myself alone in Pony Town or with my friend, bothering him or being quite clingy
+I usually find myself alone in Pony Town

  ⋅˚₊‧ ୨୧ ‧₊˚ ⋅